Skip to main content

 1. Keep the Communication Lines Open

 Effective and regular communication is vital in every relationship, particularly with your clients.
 Keep the communication lines open by being responsive to their calls, messages, and emails.
-Schedule regular zoom meetings with your clients, share company news, and, if appropriate, interact with them through social media.
+Schedule regular meetings with your clients, be it in person or video calls, share company news, and, if appropriate, interact with them through social media.
 Maintaining regular contact with your clients and keeping them in the loop is a great way to improve relationships with them.

 1. Ask Your Clients for Feedback

 Consider each client relationship as a valuable, ongoing connection, and it will ultimately help you build a mutually beneficial partnership.
-A focused approach and consistency in providing the best service is an effective way to forge better relationships with your clients and take your accounting or bookkeeping firm to new levels.
+A focused approach and consistency in providing the best service is an effective way to forge better relationships with your clients and take your firm to new levels.

 Similar posts